voxpupuli/puppet-cassandra/README.md

 If the user is to be a super-user on the system.
 Default value false.

 ##### `user_name`
 The name of the user.
-Defaults to the name of the resource.
+Defaults to the title of the resource.

 #### Defined Type cassandra::private::deprecation_warning